Thark at the Park Theatre

 There is so much excitement in the last few minutes of the production, when the fire blows out, lightning strikes, your heart pounds in surprise and you forget where you are for just a moment – truly enthralling.

-Thark is on at Park Theatre until 22nd September 2013, for further information or to book visit here.
+Thark is at the Park Theatre until 22nd September 2013.
+For further information or to book visit the theatre company’s website here.